PDM4AR/exercises/docs/13-satellite_docking.md

 ### Plotting function

 To help you get started debugging the exercise, we’ve included a simple plotting helper, `plot_traj`, in `src/pdm4ar/axercises_def/ex13/utils_plot.py`.
 It’s an example of a plot that can be useful during debugging; feel free to extend it or design your own visualizations.
 We strongly encourage you to plot whatever you need to better understand your code’s behavior and pinpoint issues.
+The plotting feature can be enabled and disabled in the config class present in `agent.py`.

 ## Available Optimization Tools